SE-UUlm/snowballr-frontend/wiki/Contributing.md

 1. **Use the test fixture**:
-   Instead of importing the `test` fixture directly from "@playwright/test" directly, use the `test` variable exported from `fixtures/general-fixture.ts`.
+   Instead of importing the `test` fixture directly from "@playwright/test" directly, use the `test` variable exported from [`fixtures/general-fixture.ts`](https://github.com/SE-UUlm/snowballr-frontend/blob/develop/tests/e2e/fixtures/general-fixture.ts).
-   This ensures that the API calls to the mock-backend are automatically redirected to the correct mock-backend based on the browser the test is running in.
+   This ensures that the API calls to the mock backend are automatically redirected to the correct mock backend based on the browser the test is running in.

    In general, it makes sense to create an own fixture, if you want to use an object in multiple tests or